meditationstuff/protocol_1/index.md

 [<a href="#39h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

-# <span id="40"></span> part 8: witch hunts, vulnerabilitiy, contagion, tragedy of transformation, community decompensation:
+# <span id="40"></span> part 8: witch hunts, vulnerability, contagion, tragedy of transformation, community decompensation:

 It can be hard to assign blame and decide what to do.
 We all can have layered material that can be vulnerable in idiosyncratic ways.
 Someone can have a sex or revenge fantasy that they’re barely broadcasting, that wouldn’t affect 95% of people.
 But, when you’re in a room with them, it does awful stuff to your system.
 So who’s at fault?
 In this case mostly nobody, but there’s still the issue that you can’t be in a room with them.
 It might be both people’s responsibility to change.
 The person with the fantasy to figure out how it’s bleeding into the world a little bit.
 And you to figure out why it’s affecting you.
 But, for one or both of you, that could be hundreds of hours of work (though which will produce all sorts of collateral positive effects along the way), and one or both of you might not currently be systematic meditators.